Monster of Aramberri: Bite marks

-Some cranial fragments of the Aramberri pliosaur, the jugal and the pterygoid, show bite marks showing that the specimen would have been attacked at the back of the head.
-The bite mark present on the pterygoid shows that it would have been made by a tooth whose crown is estimated according to sources at between 4 and 7 cm, suggesting a total length of the tooth of approximately 30 cm.
+Some cranial fragments of the Aramberri pliosaur, the jugal and the pterygoid, show bite marks suggesting that the specimen was attacked at the back of the head.
+The bite mark on the pterygoid indicates the attacking tooth had a crown estimated between 4 and 7 cm, suggesting a total length of the tooth of approximately 30 cm.
 Despite the significant injury, the pterygoid shows the presence of a callus, suggesting that the animal may have survived the incident.
-Conversely, the jugal would have been perforated by a tooth which would have reached two-thirds of that which had touched the pterygoid, but which would have probably been fatal because there are no signs of healing.
-The animal that would have injured or even killed the Aramberri pliosaur would probably have been larger, but the authors did not give estimates of its size in order to avoid speculations.
+Conversely, the jugal was perforated by a tooth two-thirds the size of the one that struck the pterygoid, but which was probably fatal because there are no signs of healing.
+The animal that injured or killed the Aramberri pliosaur would probably have been larger, but the authors did not give estimates of its size in order to avoid speculations.

 Stomach contents

-At the trunk level, the Aramberri specimen shows what appear to be poorly preserved bones with etching traces from a possible ichthyosaur.
-The ichthyosaur in question would likely have been the specimen's last meal before its death, but further studies are needed to confirm this.
+Within the trunk region, the Aramberri specimen shows what appear to be poorly preserved bones, possibly from an ichthyosaur, that exhibit acid etching.
+The ichthyosaur in question would likely have been the specimen's last meal, though further study is required for confirmation.

 Paleoecology

-The La Caja Formation, where the "Monster of Aramberri" was discovered, would have been a calm marine environment of shallow depth estimated between 150 and 300 m, although the proximity of an island is attested by plant deposits probably torn away during rare storms.
-The presence of this imposing pliosaurid in this region is an argument in favor of the existence of a connection between the northern Tethyan domain where most of the fossils were found, and the epicontinental seas which covered South America at that time.
+The La Caja Formation, where the "Monster of Aramberri" was discovered, was a calm marine environment of shallow depth estimated between 150 and 300 m, although the proximity of an island is attested by plant deposits probably torn away during rare storms.
+The presence of this large pliosaurid in the region supports the existence of a connection between the northern Tethyan domain where most of the fossils were found, and the epicontinental seas which covered South America at that time.
 The formation, dating from the "middle" Kimmeridgian, contains numerous invertebrate fossils, ammonites being the most abundant.
-Other invertebrates present include belemnites, bivalves, brachiopods, serpulids, radiolarians and calpionellids.
+Other invertebrates present include belemnites, bivalves, brachiopods, serpulids, radiolarians, and calpionellids.
 Fossil remains of fish are also known.
 The formation contains a number of other marine reptiles from various groups.
 Among the plesiosaurs, in addition to the "Monster of Aramberri", two other additional specimens of indeterminate pliosaurids are known.
-Apart from these three pliosaurids, the only known plesiosaurian is an possible elasmosaurid also noted as indeterminate.
+Apart from these three pliosaurids, the only known plesiosaurian is a possible elasmosaurid also noted as indeterminate.
 Thalattosuchians include one unattributed specimen and Cricosaurus saltillensis.
-The first thalattosuchian cited was also discovered during the excavation of the Aramberri pliosaur.
-Ichthyopterygians have been known since 2006, but ophthalmosaurids have only been reported from 2009. the only one formally described being Parrassaurus.
+The unattributed specimen was also discovered during the excavation of the Aramberri pliosaur.
+The ichthyopterygians known from the La Caja Formation include an indeterminate specimen as well as the ophthalmosaurid Parrassaurus.